kralloie/r-port-doctor/README.md

-# R-Port-Doctor
+# r-port-doctor

-R-Port-Doctor is a command-line tool for Windows that provides detailed information about network connections, similar to `netstat`.
+r-port-doctor is a command-line tool for Windows that provides detailed information about network connections, similar to `netstat`.
 It allows you to filter, sort, and display information about TCP and UDP sockets, including the process ID (PID), process name, local and remote addresses, and connection state.

-## Features
+## Features ✨

 - **Detailed Socket Information:** Get a comprehensive view of TCP and UDP sockets on your system.
 - **Filtering:** Filter connections by port, process name, PID, protocol, address and connection state.